 Research on Competency Development and Developing Cultural Competence: Longstanding work within competency development (a broad field concerned with how one develops the ability to do numerous jobs) has suggested that competencies have 3 main components: attitudes, knowledge, and skills (e.g., Kaslow, 2004).
 APA, along with 30 other psychology groups, had a conference to determine by consensus those competencies most central to the practice of psychology (Kaslow et al., 2004).
 The Competencies Conference workgroup considers the domain of individual and cultural diversity as a foundational skill that is required to develop competency in functional domains, such as research and intervention (Rodolfa et al., 2005).
-APA

-Guidelines (e.g., Multicultural; for Psychological Practice with Older Adults [2014]; Psychological Practice with Gay, Lesbian, and Bisexual Clients [2012]; Psychological Practice with Girls and Women [2018]; Assessment and Interventions with Persons with Disabilities [2011]; Psychological Practice with Transgender and Gender Non-Conforming People [2015]) and others (Daniel et al., 2004; Sue, Sue, Neville, & Smith, 2019) suggest that developing personal awareness of one's own biases and experiences - including factors such as oppression, privilege, and discrimination - in combination with learning about the empirical work related to cultural values and psychological factors associated with various cultural groups is necessary for the successful application of culturally competent work as a psychologist.
+The APA has published a number of guidelines to assist clinicians and in some cases researchers in working with diverse communities including multicultural communities [2017], older adults [2014], gay, lesbian, and bisexual clients [2012], girls and women [2018], persons with disabilities [2011], transgender and gender nonconforming people [2015],) and others (Daniel et al., 2004; Sue, Sue, Neville, & Smith, 2019).
+The guidelines suggest that developing personal awareness of one's own biases and experiences - including factors such as oppression, privilege, and discrimination - in combination with learning about the empirical work related to cultural values and psychological factors associated with various cultural groups is necessary for the successful application of culturally competent work as a psychologist.
 Attempts to validate these models of cultural competence development are still in their infancy, but research suggests there are promising improvements on patient and client health outcomes (Truong et al., 2014).
 Programs grounded in competency development and emphasizing developing competency in individual and cultural diversity are consistent with the current standards of practice in psychology (e.g., Falender, Shafranske & Falicov, 2014).

 VI.
-Curricular Requirements
+CURRICULAR REQUIREMENTS

 The department's graduate program has a set of core requirements that apply to all areas of the department.
 Each area may add to those requirements.
-The course and substantive requirements of the Clinical Science Program thus encompass departmental requirements (detailed in the Blue Book) and requirements specific to the program.
+The course and substantive requirements of the Clinical Science Program thus encompass departmental requirements (detailed in the Graduate Student Handbook) and requirements specific to the program.
 The following table presents departmental and Clinical Science requirements and ways of fulfilling them.
-Students will be required to show their progress toward completion of these requirements each year by completing and submitting a Requirements Worksheet (located in the USC Clinical Science Program google drive in the "Program Requirements" folder) with completion dates to their research advisor and the DCT for signature.
-Students will submit the completed and signed form along with their annual activities report to the Program Specialist each year (typically in late April/early May).